Alamo Bay Press

 Lowell Mick White, PhD, Editor & CO-FOUNDER

-Lowell Mick White, PhD is the author of three books: Professed and That Demon Life, novels, and Long Time Ago Good, a story collection.
+Lowell Mick White is the author of seven books: That Demon Life, Long Time Ago Good, Professed, Burnt House, The Messes We Make of Our Lives, Normal School, and Answers Without Questions.
+A winner of the Dobie-Paisano Fellowship and a member of the Texas Institute of Letters, White received his PhD from Texas A&M University.
 His work has been published in many journals, including Callaloo, Iron Horse Literary Review, and Short Story, and he’s won the Dobie-Paisano Fellowship, awarded by the University of Texas at Austin and the Texas Institute of Letters.
 He has at various times made his living working as a cab driver, as a shade tree salesman, and as an Internal Revenue Service bureaucrat.
 He has also served as the National Endowment for the Arts Artist-in-Residence at the federal prison in Bryan, Texas, and as Production Editor for Callaloo, a journal of African-American and African Diasporic art and literature.
-A member of the the Texas Institute of Letters, White teaches creative writing at Texas A&M University.
+White teaches creative writing at Texas A&M University.

 Pamela Booton, Director & CO-FOUNDER